iranroman/SpatialScaper/README.md

 ```

 **Attention:** the first time setup takes some time ⏳, we recommend running under a `screen` or `tmux` session.

+Note: stay tuned as we will soon release the A2B ambisonics encoder.
+In the meantime, download the METU FOA sofa file from this [google drive link](https://drive.google.com/file/d/1zamCd6OR6Tr5M40RdDhswYbT1wbGo2ZO/view?usp=sharing).
+Place alongside all other sofa files that `prepare_rirs.py` generates under `SpatialScaper/datasets/rir_datasets/spatialscaper_RIRs`.

 <details>
 <summary>Full descriptions of available rooms </summary>